mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 {% include image.html file="gce-app-3.png" alt="Screenshot of 404 for previously uploaded file" max_width="667px" img_link="true" fig_caption="The new GCE VM can't serve the file because it was stored on the previous VM" %}

-This is, of course, because the container stores the file on its own internal filesystem.
+This is, of course, the problem that inspired this whole tutorial.
+The container stores the file on its own internal filesystem.
 When you terminate the host VM, you lose all the files.

 To address this, you need to configure the Docker container to store all persistent data in a Google Cloud Storage (GCS) bucket.

 # Planning a GCS-aware architecture

-Here is the architecture you'll be creating:
+Here is the goal architecture that solves this problem:

 {% include image.html file="full-architecture.jpg" alt="flask-demo-app architecture diagram" max_width="800px" class="img-border" img_link="true" fig_caption="Architecture for deploying a Flask app to Google Cloud Platform" %}

 * The web browser only talks to the web server, Nginx, which acts as the orchestrator for all front-end requests.
-* If the web browser requests a file, nginx can fetch it from GCS via the gcsfuse utility.
+* If the web browser requests a file, Nginx  fetches it from GCS via a utility called [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse), which mounts GCS buckets as folders on the filesystem.
 * For all other requests, Nginx forwards the request to the flask-upload-demo app.
 * flask-upload-demo can write new files to GCS, also via the gcsfuse utility.